• Skip to main content

 Jump to Recipe Print Recipe

-A vegetarian sweet potato and bean burrito recipe packed full of cycling-specific nutrition.
-This Veloform recipe is perfect for rustling up and taking out on the mountain bike trails to fuel that adventure.
+This vegetarian sweet potato and bean burrito recipe is packed full of cycling-specific nutrition.
+It is perfect for rustling up and taking out on the mountain bike trails to fuel that adventure.

 Image of a vegetarian bean burrito in the foreground, cut in half to show the fillings.
 Burritos wrapped in brown paper and a Veloform sticker are blurred in the background.